Baby Talk (How I Met Your Mother): Production

 "Baby Talk" was written by Joe Kelly and directed by Pamela Fryman.
 The episode serves as the conclusion to the cliff hanger ending of "Architect of Destruction".

 "Baby Talk" features series regulars Josh Radnor as Ted Mosby, Jason Segel as Marshall Eriksen, Neil Patrick Harris as Barney Stinson, Alyson Hannigan as Lily Aldrin, and Cobie Smulders as Robin Scherbatsky.

 Broadcast

 "Baby Talk" first aired in the United States on CBS to an audience of 8.29 million viewers.

 Critical reception

 "Baby Talk" was met with positive reviews from critics.
 DeAnn Welker of Television Without Pity gave the episode a score of A−.
 The A.V.
 Clubs Donna Bowman gave the episode a B+ rating.
 Robert Canning of IGN gave the episode a rating of 7.5 out of 10.
 Chris O'Hara of TVFanatic.com gave the episode a rating of 5 out of 5.

-Writing for Entertainment Weekly Sandra Gonzalez felt that the episodes was tragic and that it was a good conclusion to the previous episode's cliffhanger.